galantelab/reboot/docs/README.md

       <br>

-      Plots returned in this mode include all figures created in the univariate mode in addition to a forest plot for all clinical variables evaluated.
+      Plots in .pdf returned in this mode include all figures created in the univariate mode in addition to a forest plot for all clinical variables evaluated.
 If the option --ROC is selected, only the most relevant variables (p-value <= 0.05 in at least 25% of iterations) are plotted.
 A ROC curve and a histogram of co-variable frequencies are also provided (see bellow).

       ![](Fig4_doc.png)